Kiza-coder/Cogip/README.md

 The project will be evaluated on :

-- use of different URL parameters and filename  ok
+- use of different URL parameters and filename  [X]
-- use of sanitization to avoid SQL injections ok
+- use of sanitization to avoid SQL injections [X]
-- validation of data so that full-admin doesn’t input whatever ok
+- validation of data so that full-admin doesn’t input whatever [ ]
 - construction of a functional relational database ok
 - use of correct joins in SQL ok
 - use of aliases in SQL requests \[x] # '[x]'